 The Council will actively encourage the temporary greening of any vacant, derelict, stalled or underused site to improve the contribution to the green infrastructure and to improve the character and amenity of the particular community or area.
 The Council will also be supportive of advanced structure planting to create a landscape framework for future development, especially within the Delivering our Places sites identified in the plan.
+Temporary use of a site as green infrastructure should take account of any existing wildlife value of the site and should be preceded by a survey to establish any protected species licensing requirements.
 Any temporary greening of a site should not prevent the future development of the site concerned.